-73. LINZEY, ANIMAL, supra note 51, at 13.
+^{73.} LINZEY, ANIMAL, supra note 51, at 13.
 For a reading by Descartes, see René Descartes, Animals are Machines, in ANIMAL RIGHTS AND HUMAN OBLIGATIONS, supra note 33, at 60.
 See also DAISIE RADNER & MICHAEL RADNER, ANIMAL CONSCIOUSNESS (1989) (discussing Descartes's and other philosophers' views on animal consciousness and the legacy of those views).

-74. LINZEY, ANIMAL, supra note 51, at 13; see also FRANCIONE, INTRODUCTION, supra note 35, at 2 (describing experiments performed by Descartes and his followers).
+^{74.} LINZEY, ANIMAL, supra note 51, at 13; see also FRANCIONE, INTRODUCTION, supra note 35, at 2 (describing experiments performed by Descartes and his followers).
 Note the idea that Descartes rejected animal consciousness in its entirety is not universally held.
 FRANCIONE, INTRODUCTION, supra note 35, at 193 n.2; TOM REGAN, THE CASE FOR ANIMAL RIGHTS 8 (1983) [hereinafter REGAN, THE CASE] (discussing Descartes theory denying consciousness to animals).

-75. LINZEY, ANIMAL, supra note 51, at 13.
+^{75.} LINZEY, ANIMAL, supra note 51, at 13.

-76. See infra notes 78-88 and accompanying text.
+^{76.} See infra notes 78-88 and accompanying text.

-77. But see infra notes 89-96 and accompanying text (discussing Rowland's argument that contractualism can be used to support the moral claims of non-humans).
+^{77.} But see infra notes 89-96 and accompanying text (discussing Rowland's argument that contractualism can be used to support the moral claims of non-humans).

-writings and highlights the importance to contractualism.
-Under the intuitivundeserved, it is morally arbitrary and it.
-Rationality can be viewed a rationality is undeserved (it is nature or not), it is a restriction that cannot those beings from the benefits of the beings would, therefore, not fall of morality, and principles of morality w non-rational beings.
+Mark Rowlands argued that contrac protection of the social contract b Rowlands distinguishes between the contract and finds that the recipients rational individuals as well as rational this argument, Rowlands reinterp writings and highlights the importance to contractualism.92 Under the intuitiv undeserved, it is morally arbitrary and it.93 Rationality can be viewed a rationality is undeserved (it is nature or not), it is a restriction that cannot those beings from the benefits of th beings would, therefore, not fall o morality, and principles of morality w non-rational beings."